flenniken/statictea/docs/messages.md

     "Invalid character.",   ## wInvalidCharacter
-    "Invalid first character of the argument.", ## wInvalidFirstArgChar "An if with an assignment takes three arguments.", ## wAssignmentIf "An if without an assignment takes two arguments."]
+    "Invalid first character of the argument.", ## wInvalidFirstArgChar "An if with an assignment takes three arguments.", ## wAssignmentIf "An if without an assignment takes two arguments.", ## wBareIfTwoArguments "Expected a variable or a dot name.", ## wExpectedDotname "Invalid variable or dot name.", ## wInvalidDotname "Invalid REPL command syntax."]
 ```